ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 ## Technical specifications for IBM Security Services for SAP
 {: #managing-ss-sap-specs}

-IBM Security Services for SAP offers the following features:
+IBM Security Services for SAP offer the following features:
 * Comprehensive understanding of vulnerabilities and potential attack vectors
 * Methods to implement and avoid defects in ABAP code or SAP Transports
 * Identifying configuration vulnerabilities for ABAP, JAVA, and HANA environments